microsoft/FluidFramework/docs/content/docs/faq.md

 ### Is Fluid trying to be a competitor to UX frameworks?

 Not at all.
-Fluid Framework is unopininated about UX.
+Fluid Framework is unopinionated about UX.

 ## Coding Frameworks

-### Can I use ASP.NET, ASP.NET Core, and C#
+### Can I use ASP.NET, ASP.NET Core, and C\#

 Fluid Framework is written in TypeScript but we don't want it to be limited to the web.
 You can use Fluid Framework with non-web technologies by leveraging a JavaScript runtime to host the Fluid code.